-During the financial year, one member of the Board of Directors was a woman and the other members as well as the personal deputies were men.
+During the financial year, one member of the Board of Directors and their personal deputy were women and the other members as well as the personal deputies were men.
 The Company’s aim to have both genders represented on the Board has thus been met.

 Composition and activities of the committees established by the Board of Directors

 The Board established a Remuneration Committee (Recommendation 17) to prepare proposals for the General Meeting concerning remuneration paid to members of the Board of Directors.
 The Board of Directors overall prepares the remuneration policy and report of the Company’s bodies.
 Matters related to the appointment, evaluation, salaries, remuneration or benefits of senior executives are prepared by the Chairman of the Board of Directors, Jari Isosaari, and Vice Chairman, Kenneth Ingman, after which they are deliberated on by the Board of Directors.

 In the financial year 2019/2020, the Remuneration Committee consisted of the following members from 19 December 2019 to 27 May 2020: